ecashin/ehallway/README.md

 when starting it,
 via command-line arguments.

+*WARNING*: Do not use a sensitive password or important Postgres user, because other users on your system will be able to see these credentials in the command using tools like `ps`.

 ### Preparing Caddy

 Caddy is run as root in order to use the regular HTTPS port.
 If you use a script as shown in the example below, you do not have to configure Caddy.

+### Preparing API

+Using [rustup](https://rustup.rs/) or your favorite method, ensure that the nightly toolchain is installed, and configure it to be used for building the back end.
+(The front end does not need the nightly toolchain.)

+    cd api
+    rustup override set nightly

 ## System Startup